Alabama Wildlife Center: History

+Barred owl (Strix varia) being held by a volunteer at an AWC event.

 Founded in 1977 by Anne Miller, the Alabama Wildlife Center originally began as a small, volunteer-run, home-based organization.
 Since its founding, AWC has grown into Alabama's largest rehabilitation center.
 In 1980, AWC was formally established as a nonprofit organization in Alabama, and by 1981, it had achieved its status as a 501(c) nonprofit.

 Historically, the AWC has provided care for more than 2,000 animals annually.
 This care encompassed a broad spectrum of species, including mammals such as foxes, deer, and bats; reptiles such as turtles and alligators; and a diverse array of birds, from raptors to songbirds.
 In 1987, the Alabama Wildlife Center relocated to Oak Mountain State Park, taking up residence in the space formerly occupied by the Foothills Restaurant.

 Responding to the rising challenges affecting wild bird populations, the Alabama Wildlife Center now exclusively dedicates its efforts to the preservation and care of Alabama's native wild birds.
 AWC is one of only three facilities in Alabama licensed to care for federally protected and migratory bird species.